shivam11305/Snake_Game/README.md

 # Snake_Game
-Build a basic snake game using c++. here we are making snake game that will work by the buttons: W, A, S, D  and here :
+Build a basic snake game using C. here we are making snake game that will work by the buttons: W, A, S, D  and here :
 W : forward
 A : left